 President Trump’s ban on Syrians goes into effect as Syrians mark tragic milestone

 A Syrian father, ready to resettle with his family in the US, worries about their future following ban on refugees

 Polio has made life in Jordan’s largest refugee camp even harder for Khaled Al-Wadi.

 ‘People who are running for their lives, they know they will have a home in wild, wonderful West Virginia.’

 How we're responding

-When the Arab Spring swept through the region in 2011, the government of President Bashar Al-Assad was targeted by citizens for reform.
-But when demonstrators were met with force, the movement quickly evolved into a full-scale uprising.
+When the Arab Spring swept through the Middle East and North Africa in 2011, Syrian citizens called on their government for democratic reforms.
+But when peaceful demonstrators were met with force, the situation became a full-scale conflict.

 The country has since been ravaged by armed conflict between the Syrian army and pro-government paramilitary forces and an array of rebel groups.
-More than 100,000 people have died in the violence and more than two million people, half of whom are children, have fled to neighboring countries.
-Inside Syria, more than nine million people—nearly half the country’s population—are now in need of assistance.
+More than 300,000 people have died since March 2011.
+Inside the country, the number of people in need is now estimated at 13.5 million—more than half of Syria’s total population of 22 million.
+Nearly 5 million people, many of them children, have fled to neighboring countries.